nrz/ylikuutio/doc/hirvi/hirvi.md

 ### Mission #1, #2, ...
 * Success criteria according to the mission.

+### Cut-scene: Hirvi loses consciousness and believes to have died
+* In a certain scripted situation in the mission Hirvi gets shot (or something), Hirvi loses consciousness, and the the cut-scene begins.
+* Hirvi sees the past life with fast forward and a white tunnel appears on the view, but before reaching the end of tunnel Hirvi suddenly wakes up.

+### Cut-scene: Hirvinen has been saved, and Hirvinen has became Kyber-Hirvinen!
+* Hirvi wakes up and notices to have been transformed into Kyber-Hirvi!
+* Kyber-Hirvinen arrives (as a surprise to Hirvi who thought Hirvinen was dead), and like in Hirvi's case, also in Hirvinen's case the only way to save Hirvinen was to transform them into Kyber-Hirvinen.
+* Hirvi learns that Kyber-Hirvinen has risen to became the leader of the top secret kyberhirvi squad of the Mammal Liberation Front!
+* Kyber-Hirvinen teaches Kyber-Hirvi in using their kyber skills.

+### Cut-scene: mission briefing #1, #2, ...
+* Elks/moose discussion the mission.

+### Mission #1, #2, ...
+* Success criteria according to the mission.

 ### Cut-scene: mission debriefing #1, #2, ...
 * Mission debriefing.
 * After each mission debriefing, there will be next mission's briefing, except after last mission.